loco-rs/loco/docs-site/content/docs/the-app/storage.md

 In case you have a specific strategy, you can easily create it by implementing the StorageStrategyTrait and implementing all store functionality.

 ## Usage In Controller

+Follow this example, make sure you enable `multipart` feature in axum crate.

 ```rust
 async fn upload_file(
     State(ctx): State<AppContext>,